 On January 2, the day Henry and all the other enumerators nationwide began their work, freezing weather overtook the Pittsburgh region.
 A long, cold street car ride, with several transfers, took Henry straight from his home to his starting point at the bottom corner of Enumeration District 144 of Homestead’s Third Ward.
 Henry’s turning left onto East Fifteenth, instead of right onto West Fifteenth, was not entirely his fault; the map the Census Bureau provided him (see below) is upside-down from Homestead’s actual geography, although the map indicates that nowhere.
 Henry turned left to go west because he assumed the map was oriented normally.

 Before Henry realized his mistake, he did two full days of work, persevering through extremely cold weather to traverse steep, icy streets and knock on dozens of doors.
 In those initial days, he gathered reasonably accurate and complete information.
-That said, cross-outs on these early entries suggest the work proved challenging for him.
+That said, cross-outs on these early entries suggest he struggled somewhat.

 It seems census enumerators throughout the county were running into difficulties.
 There were the usual issues like people mistaking the strangers at their door for creditors, burglars, or scammers, but ongoing “Red raids” throughout this period, which restarted on the second day of the census with massive, nation-wide arrests, led people to hide from enumerators they mistook as federal agents.
 In an anti-union milltown like Homestead, the ongoing suppression of the Great Steel Strike (Sep.
 19, 1919–Jan.
 8, 1920), which tarred many as Bolsheviks, created an atmosphere of fear that may have particularly hindered Henry.
 The Homestead canvassers reported the usual trouble with “foreigners”—both language and distrust.
 Meanwhile, the weather remained a factor—it made roads and sidewalks harder for travel, and it even caused ink to freeze in fountain pens.
 One Homestead District canvsasser never showed up for work at all.
 Across the county, the work was falling behind pace.

-ED 144 was not a particularly difficult district to canvass, largely consisting of wide streets with detached homes where 1-2 families lived.
+The actual ED 144 was not a particularly difficult district to canvass, largely consisting of wide streets with detached homes where 1-2 families lived.
 There were a couple alleyways with homes and one diagonal street that broke the grid, but Henry’s map laid all this out clearly.
-As before, he produced reasonable results.
-The mis-ordering of his pages, however, suggests he still struggled.
+Monday he knocked on a large number of doors, but Tuesday he lost momentum and knocked on far fewer.
+Both days, he produced reasonable results, but the mis-ordering of his pages and mistakes in addresses suggest the work continued to challenge him.

 Nevertheless, he awoke on Thursday determined to knock on no more doors.
 In the coming days, he went on to fabricate 72 more households.
 He even placed many of them at addresses that didn’t exist.